Community Stories

 Raising stroke awareness and prevention in the community

 Stroke is a serious and potentially deadly medical condition.
 Scripps sponsors a wide variety of stroke related education and awareness programs.
 Team members provide stroke risk and blood pressure screenings along with BE-FAST education and tips to maintain a healthy blood pressure.
 The BE-FAST screening tool is a straightforward way to recognize and remember the signs of stroke.
-The acronym stands for Balance, Eyes, Drooping, Arm, Speech and Time.
+The acronym stands for Balance, Eyes, Face (ex. drooping), Arm, Speech and Time.
 Scripps Stroke Program is actively involved in the San Diego County Stroke Consortium/Stroke Advisory Committee, a county-wide stroke group focused on coordinating stroke care.
 They lead efforts to promote a unified message about seeking emergency treatment for stroke symptoms in the community.

 Helping keep seniors on their feet